ate47/atian-cod-tools/.github/CONTRIBUTING.md

 - Fork the repository on GitHub
 - Create a new branch from the branch you want to fix the issue with the name.
 - Make your update to the code with commits with meaningful messages.
+- Pull requests should be formatted using `cmake --build build --target format`, `clang-format` is required to format
 - Squash your commits if necessary
 - Create a pull request to the original branch you created the branch